Healthy Homes Assessment Pakowhai

 Insulation Pakowhai

-A house that is well-insulated can help control condensation and lessen the likelihood of dampness and mould, and it will make much easier to allow the home to retain warmth.
+A well-insulated house will help to control condensation, and decrease the risk of mould and dampness, and will also make more easy to the home to hold the heat.

 Insulation needs to be in compliance with the R-values required for your area